 Memories of when I've been judgmental and withdrawn myself from friends are too painful to recount.
 I am totally unable to root out my resentments, no matter how hard I try this Lent.
-Confronted here with the impossibility of self-redemption, I now understand Jesus 'words to Nicodemus.
+Confronted here with the impossibility of self-redemption, I now understand Jesus' words to Nicodemus.
 Do not be surprised when I say, You must be born from above.
 Indeed, something has to happen that I myself cannot cause to happen.
 I cannot rebirth myself.
 I can only be healed from above and then within.
 Only with God, is this possible.

 The loving parent goes out to the elder son, just as he did to the younger, inviting him to come in and says, My son you are with me always and all I have is yours.
 The father's declaration of unqualified love eliminates any possibility that the younger son is more loved than the elder.
 All I have is yours.
 There could be no clearer statement of the father's unlimited love for his elder son.
 He sees with love the passion of his younger son, even when it is not regulated by obedience.
 With the same love, he sees the obedience of the elder son, even when it is not vitalized by passion.
 In God's house there are many rooms, Jesus says.
 Each child of God has their unique place, all of them places of God.
 God is urging us to come home, to enter light and to discover there that, in God, all people are uniquely and completely loved.
-In the light of God, I can finally see my neighbour as my brother or sister, as the one who belongs as much to God as I do.
+In the light of God, I can finally see my neighbor as my brother or sister, as the one who belongs as much to God as I do.

 We never know if the elder son comes around and joins the party.
-The story leaves us with space, even as Rembrandt left space in the middle of his painting to contemplate our own conversion this holy week.
-Let us pray...Forgiving God of all kinds of lostness, thank you for your patience with those of us who judge our siblings in our families and in the church.
-Help us to see the wideness of your mercy.
-Amen.
+The story leaves us with space, even as Rembrandt left space in the middle of his painting to contemplate our own conversion.
+Let us pray...